 Beta is a measure used to gauge how volatile a stock or portfolio has been in comparison to the wider stock market.

 The market that it is compared to will vary, depending on the stock or portfolio you are looking at.
-If you were looking at a portfolio of British stocks, for example, you might use the FTSE 250 as your benchmark of comparison.
+If you were looking at a portfolio of British stocks, for example, you might use the London's mid cap market as your benchmark of comparison.

 Volatility refers to how much and how rapidly a stock fluctuates in value.
 A stock that experiences large dips and dives in its stock price is more volatile than one that remains at approximately the same value.